lil-lab/nccg/README.md

     master=<id> masterPort=4444
    ```

    Supply the public IP address of master in place of <id>.
+Above code runs with 110GB RAM which can be changed to
+   any other number > 60GB.

- 2. On launching these instances, you can check the log in master.
-The final results will be printed in the log of master.
-    These should match the numbers reported in the main paper upon completion.
+ 2. The final results will be printed in the log of master which should match the numbers reported in the paper.

 ### Perform Learning

+TODO